Interrupts#

 delay_ms(), no busy-wait loops, noprintf().
 These belong in main loop context. - Never allocate memory —

 malloc()is not reentrant on most embedded C libraries.
-Calling it from an ISR risks heap corruption. - Clear the interrupt source flag — If the peripheral’s interrupt flag is not cleared, the ISR returns and the NVIC immediately re-enters it.
+Calling it from an ISR risks heap corruption. - Clear the interrupt source flag — If the peripheral’s interrupt flag is not cleared, the ISR returns and the interrupt controller immediately re-enters it.
 This creates an interrupt storm: the main loop never runs, the system appears locked up, and the watchdog (if present) eventually resets the device.

 Shared Data and volatile#